cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Recruitment criteria:

 **Criteria:**
-- Income: range betwen less than 40,000 to mre than 100,000
+- Income: range betwen less than 40,000 to more than 100,000.
-- Device: 5 on mobile devices and 5 on desktop
+- Device: 5 users on mobile devices and 5 on desktop.
-- Age: across ages
+- Age: across ages.
-- Geography: California only
+- Geography: California only but diverse set of counties.
-- Language: English
+- Language: English.

 We used the following **tool for recruitment**: